lsprowl/logic-problems/problems/ant_in_cubic_box_problem.md

-# Ant in Cubic Box Problem
+# Ant in a Cubic Box Problem

 An ant is sitting in the corner of a cubic box and wishes to walk to the extreme opposite corner of the box.
 Each side of the box measures 1 meter.